Geode Capital Management LLC Grows Position in Artesian Resources Co. (NASDAQ:ARTNA)

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, August 20th.
 Shareholders of record on Monday, August 9th will be paid a dividend of $0.261 per share.
 The ex-dividend date is Friday, August 6th.
 This represents a $1.04 dividend on an annualized basis and a yield of 2.71%.

-In other news, insider Dian C. Taylor sold 3,020 shares of Artesian Resources stock in a transaction that occurred on Friday, May 14th.
-The stock was sold at an average price of $39.40, for a total value of $118,988.00.
-Following the completion of the transaction, the insider now owns 107,041 shares in the company, valued at approximately $4,217,415.40.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Nicholle Renee Taylor sold 1,597 shares of Artesian Resources stock in a transaction that occurred on Friday, May 7th.
-The stock was sold at an average price of $40.77, for a total value of $65,109.69.
+In other Artesian Resources news, Director Nicholle Renee Taylor sold 1,597 shares of the firm’s stock in a transaction that occurred on Friday, May 7th.
+The stock was sold at an average price of $40.77, for a total transaction of $65,109.69.
+Also, insider Dian C. Taylor sold 3,020 shares of the firm’s stock in a transaction that occurred on Friday, May 14th.
+The shares were sold at an average price of $39.40, for a total value of $118,988.00.
+Following the sale, the insider now owns 107,041 shares of the company’s stock, valued at approximately $4,217,415.40.
+The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 7,212 shares of company stock valued at $289,313.
 20.59% of the stock is owned by insiders.

 About Artesian Resources